 At the root of many hormone imbalance issues is often estrogen dominance.
 Excess estrogen can be present at any age but can be particularly vexing in women over age 35.
 Women at this age often have a reduction in overall progesterone production.

-Estrogen dominance can lead to most any symptom.
+Estrogen dominance can lead to almost any symptom.
 This includes heavy bleeding, anxiety, fatigue, fertility issues, weight gain, PMS symptoms, and more.

 Herbs can help naturally balance estrogen by increasing progesterone levels in the body.